 The most common word I’ve seen people use to describe Agathis is “dull”.

-While it is said to be the poor man’s mahogany, it does lack the bite that you get in mahogany electrics.
+While it’s said to be the poor man’s mahogany, it does lack the bite you get in mahogany electrics.

-Now, there is an argument to be made that, as it sits at the budget end of the scale, one could be hearing cheap pickups and cheap electronics, but there are many guitars in that price range that actually sound quite good.
+Now, there’s an argument to be made that, since it sits at the budget end of the scale, one could be hearing cheap pickups and cheap electronics, but there are many guitars in that price range that actually sound quite good.

 Possibly due to it being a softer wood, it’s very commonly referred to as lacking sustain or resonance.